wp-media/imagify-plugin/readme.txt

 == Changelog ==

+= 1.2.3 =
+* Improvement
+ * Use AJAX to display the quota in the admin bar to avoid a call to our API on each pages.

 = 1.2.2 =
 * Bug Fix
  * Bulk Optimization: Fix issue when the backup option isn't activated.
 The compression level applied was "Normal" instead the one saved in the settings.